lifeanddeath/oracle-certification-javaSE8-programmer/src/coreJavaAPIs/coreJavaAPIsNotes.md

 String name = new String("Fluffy");

 The former says to use the string pool normally.
 The second says “No, JVM.
-I really don’t want you to use the string pool.
-Please create a new object for me even though it is less efficient.”
-When you write programs, you wouldn’t want to do this.
+I really don't want you to use the string pool.
+Please create a new object for me even though it is less efficient.When you write programs, you wouldn't want to do this.
 For the exam, you need to know that it is allowed.

 ## Important String Methods